Alex-q-z/alex-q-z.github.io/_pages/about.md

   - /about.html
 ---

 I am a third-year CS Ph.D. student at Stanford University.
+I am a member of [Stanford Pervasive Parallelism Lab](https://ppl.stanford.edu/) and [LMCache](https://github.com/LMCache/LMCache/).
 My advisor is Kunle Olukotun.
+I have also been working with Junchen Jiang and Muhammad Shahbaz.

-My research interest is broadly in computer systems and machine learning, with a recent focus on designing performant, scalable, and resource-efficient systems for large-scale machine learning model deployments.
-I am particularly passionate about adapting classic ML and systems techniques (such as caching, distillation, quantization, etc.) to address emerging challenges in AI applications.
+My research interest is broadly in computer systems (networking, operating/distributed systems, architecture) and machine learning.
 Some projects that I have been working on are:
 - Agentic Systems: [Caravan](https://alex-q-z.github.io/files/caravan-osdi24.pdf) \[OSDI 2024\]
 - KV Cache Management for LLMs: [CacheGen](https://arxiv.org/abs/2310.07240) \[SIGCOMM 2024\], [CacheBlend](https://arxiv.org/abs/2405.16444) \[EuroSys 2025\]
 - Video Streaming and Analytics: [DDS](https://alex-q-z.github.io/files/DDS-sigcomm20.pdf) \[SIGCOMM 2020\], [Saliency+Video](https://alex-q-z.github.io/files/saliency_hotmobile22.pdf) \[HotMobile 2022\], [AccMPEG](https://alex-q-z.github.io/files/accmpeg_mlsys22.pdf) \[MLSys 2022\], [OneAdapt](https://alex-q-z.github.io/files/oneadapt-socc23.pdf) \[SoCC 2023\], [Grace](https://arxiv.org/abs/2305.12333) \[NSDI 2024\]

 Previously, I obtained my bachelor's degree from the University of Chicago, with three majors in mathematics, computer science, and statistics.
 During my undergraduate years, I was fortunate to work with Junchen Jiang and Ravi Netravali on computer networking, with a focus on designing networked systems for video streaming and analytics.
+I had also interned at the Mathematics and Computer Science Division (MCS) at Argonne National Laboratory.

 The pronunciation of my first name (Qizheng) is very close to that of "keygen" in public key encryption.
 I also go by Alex.

-Last updated: February 2025
+Last updated: April 2025

 ## You might be looking for...